tommicaste/Graphs-fMRI_Analysis/README.md

 # Graph based Sleep Stage Classification

-This repository provides a PyTorch Lightning pipeline for classifying sleep stages from brain-network data such as fMRI or EEG correlation matrices.
-Nodes correspond to sensors and edges capture functional connectivity.
+This repository provides a PyTorch Lightning pipeline for classifying sleep stages from brain-network data formatted as fMRI BOLD correlation matrices where nodes correspond to ROIs.

 ## Overview

 The framework lets you train, evaluate, and compare several models:

-* **GNN** — standard graph neural network (GCN, GraphSAGE, and similar)
+* **GNN** — standard graph neural network (GCN, GraphSAGE, and similar) with architectural tweaks (residual connections, dropouts and similar)
 * **WeightedGNN** — same network with edge weights
 * **Neurograph** — custom architecture inspired by the NeuroGraph paper
 * **Brain Network Transformer** — transformer-style model for graph inputs